Image: Thomas Logan

 2018 – Meditative Stitching in the Gallery, Hopkins Center for the Arts, Hopkins, MN

-2014-2019 – “Let’s Make” American Craft Council Show, St. Paul, MN project manager representing Textile Center MN
+2014-2022 – “Let’s Make” American Craft Council Show, project manager representing Textile Center, St. Paul, MN

 2014 – What’s Growing Here?
-C4-Central Corridor Light Rail Transit Green Line Community felting project with Textile Center
+C4-Central Corridor Light Rail Transit Green Line Community felting project

 Education/Selected Workshops

-2022 – Sculptural Basketry Plus, Ann B. Coddington, instructor; Penland School of Craft, Penland, NC
+2022 – Sculptural Basketry Plus, Ann B.Coddington instructor, Penland School of Craft, Penland, NC

-2019 – Over-beaten Abaca Paper Residency, Jocelyn Châteauvert instructor; Charleston SC
+2019 – Overbeaten Abaca Paper Residency, Jocelyn Châteauvert instructor; Charleston SC

 2018 – Sumi Ink and Wearable Felt Workshop, Jorie Johnson instructor; Minneapolis, MN